AB-RCSC/rc-decision-support-tool_concept-library/docs/_sources/02_dialog-boxes/01_20_sp_detprob_cat.md

 ::::::{tab-item} Shiny apps/Widgets
 :::::{card}
-::::{dropdown} Probabilistic detection calculator (online application) Online application used as an aid in sampling planning; calculates the probability of detecting disease (or other similar feature) with the given within-group prevalence and sample size for both finite and infinite group sizes.
+::::{dropdown} Probabilistic detection calculator ({{ ref_intext_mikkela_2024 }})
+Online application used as an aid in sampling planning; calculates the probability of detecting disease (or other similar feature) with the given within-group prevalence and sample size for both finite and infinite group sizes.
 The detection means that at least one of the samples is detected positive.
-The sensitivity of the testing method can also be taken into account in the case of an imperfect test.<br>Additional information can be found here: <https://zenodo.org/records/13120206><br>
+The sensitivity of the testing method can also be taken into account in the case of an imperfect test.<br>Additional information can be found here: <https://zenodo.org/records/13120206>
-({{ ref_intext_mikkela_2024 }})

 <iframe
     width="100%"